 Using Your Website in a Program-Specific Marketing Strategy for Student Recruitment

 For some potential recruits, your website’s homepage could be their first point of contact with your school.
-If you want to increase enrolment in a particular program, featuring it on your homepage is a good way to increase awareness and point prospective students towards the program page.
+If you want to increase enrolment in a particular program, featuring it on your homepage is a good way to increase awareness and point prospective students toward the program page.

 By featuring the program front and center on your website, you will help ensure it doesn’t go unnoticed by prospective students entering your website from the homepage.